orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 * What is an image.
 * What is a layer.
 * The various image namespaces.
-* How to search and download images
+* How to search and download images.
-* Writing a basic Dockerfile
+* How to write a basic Dockerfile.

 ----